-^{23.4} The leave pay accrual is based on actual leave days per employee multiplied by the employee's current total daily cost to company.
+23.5 The leave pay accrual is based on actual leave days by an employee multiplied by the employee's current total daily cost to company.

-^{23.5} The bonus accrual includes a guaranteed thirteenth cheque and an incentive bonus based on the business or group's performance.
+23.6 The bonus accrual includes a guaranteed thirteenth cheque and an incentive bonus based on the business's or group's performance.
 The bonus is provided for all employees who qualify in respect of the expected cash payment.

-23.6 The overtime accrual is in respect of overtime worked in August 2016 which is paid in September 2016.
+23.7 The overtime accrual is in respect of overtime worked in August 2017 which is paid in September 2017.